-Ellis admits to having “a tough year”.
-But she’s been able to use the delay, all the stress and negativity, and turn it to her advantage.
-“I’m honestly hungrier for all of it,” she said of the upcoming Games in Tokyo.
+Ellis admits to having “a tough year” during the Pandemic.
+But she was able to use the delay, all the stress and negativity, and turn it to her advantage.
+“I’m honestly hungrier for all of it,” she said.
 “We worked too hard for this.
 We’re just ready.
 We need our time to shine because we waited too damn long.”

 Ellis says that being an Olympian still feels like a dream.

-“This is my dream since I was ten years old…but it still doesn’t feel real that I’m going [to the Olympics].
+“This is my dream since I was ten years old…but it still doesn’t feel real that I’m in [the Olympics].
 That I’m really an Olympian,” she said, a gleam in her eye visible even through the two screens of a video chat.
 “I made the first part come true – getting to the Olympics – and now I have to make the other come true with a gold medal.”

 When asked what’s next, Ellis took a beat.
 She thought hard.
 The answer should surprise no one who’s ever seen this irrepressible lightweight do her work in the ring.